Tfindelkind/DCI/README.md

 Change the config files for your needs ->  /recipes/NTNX-AVM/config to set IP, Nameserver etc.

-./create_data_files --list        -> will list all valid recipes
+./dci.sh --list        -> will list all valid recipes

-./create_data_files --recipe NTNX-AVM  -> will create seed.iso for the Nutanix Automation VM based on Centos 7
+./dci.sh --recipe NTNX-AVM  -> will create seed.iso for the Nutanix Automation VM based on Centos 7

 # Future
-In the future this bash script should deploy the cloud images directly to a cloud platform like Nutanix, AWS, Azure, VMware, and so on.
-This may be difficult because bash may be not the best scripting language for this task.
+In the future this bash script should deploy the cloud images directly to different cloud platforms like Nutanix, AWS, Azure, VMware, and so on.